MsMutinda/MsMutinda/README.md

 <!-- - 😄 Pronouns: ... -->
-⚡ Fun fact: I love watching rugby or watching movies when i'm not working on development.
+⚡ Fun fact: I love watching rugby or watching movies when i'm not coding.